Cnasboll/HLF25-2/v04/README.md

 The string literal `"No alter egos found."` is apparently used here as a special value representing `null` or the absence of data in the API, and expected to be treated as such by consumers.

 Due to the lack of escaping (pun intended) any _Villain_ could present that exact string as their alter ego of choice and thereby evade detection systems that would treat is at as the _Villain_ not having any alter ago at all!
-I assume this loophole is planted here to test our attention.
+Author(s) assume this loophole is planted here to test our attention.

 ### Basic usage
 #### _Main_ menu